 The most significant injuries were the shoulder and abdomen.
 Both required surgery.
 The problem was that when Lamalfa initially went to Mercy Hospital for treatment after the accident, she said nothing about pain in her shoulder or abdomen.

 This is a big problem.
 But it happens.
 Sometimes the acute injury that you are focusing on trumps the other injuries initially after the crash.
 Is it a red flag for the jury you better be able to explain?
 You bet it is.

-When Lamalfa went for follow up treatment in the following weeks, she apparently said nothing about her shoulder at that point either.
-Bigger problem, right?
+When Lamalfa went for follow-up treatment in the following weeks, she apparently said nothing about her shoulder at that point either.
+A bigger problem, right?
 The medical records for her initial treatment at Mercy and following up outpatient treatment omitted any shoulder or abdomen injuries resulting from the accident.

 In fact, it was not until almost 2 years later that Lamalfa complained about her shoulder and abdominal pain and underwent surgery for both.
 We will need new words to explain how big the problem is at this point.
 This is a nearly impossible case to win under any scenario.